Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Doppler Tracking of GWs and other signals

-We can simulate tracking data from a virtual mission by averaging evaluations of Equation~\eqref{eq:noise_time_series} and adding it to the coherent Doppler response to a GW signal.
-Thus, we model the mission's total tracking data as being composed by a sum of the GW response and the noise realisation, stacked over $N$ consecutive tracking runs:
+We can simulate {tracking data from a virtual mission by evaluating Eq.~\eqref{eq:noise_time_series} and adding it to the coherent Doppler response to a GW signal over the time segments during which the Doppler tracking is active}.
+To re-iterate, we model the mission's total tracking data as being composed of a sum of the GW response and the noise realisation, stacked over $N$ consecutive tracking runs:

-where the tensor sum symbol represent the stacking procedure.
-Here $t_n$ corresponds to the timestamp at which the $n$-th tracking run is initiated, and $0 < t< 8$ hours follows a clock that is started anew at the beginning of every tracking run.
-A realisation of the virtual tracking data is visualised in Figure~\ref{fig:track}.
+where the tensor sum symbol describes the stacking of several, independent 8 h passes with arbitrary gaps between them.
+Here $t_n$ corresponds to the timestamp at which the $n$-th tracking run is initiated, and $0 < t< 8$~hours follows a clock that is started anew at the beginning of every tracking run.
+A possible realisation of the virtual tracking data, where the gaps have been removed, is visualised in Fig.~\ref{fig:track}.
+We note that from here on, we will assume that the tracking runs are spaced regularly over the mission duration (see Section \ref{sec:noise}).
+While this is most likely not realistic, investigating the distribution of tracking runs is only useful once an official mission trajectory is determined.
 To summarise, in addition to the Allan deviation, each realisation of $y_2^{\rm{tot}}$ is thus determined by the parameters characterising both the GW and the spacecraft trajectory.
 Schematically, they are given by the following:

+We note that, since the trajectory parameters $\left[\hat{\boldsymbol{n}}(t_n;t), T_2(t_n;t)\right]$ only evolve very slowly, we can essentially treat them as constant over a single 8-hour tracking run.
+Therefore, we only have to specify the mission's trajectory at the timestamps $t_n$:

+This simplification not only expedites the computations for upcoming sections, but also easily allows to efficiently repeat the analysis with different trajectories.
+This will become especially convenient once the official mission trajectory becomes available.